vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 **Passport (Client-side)** : A client-chosen UX layer that authenticates users and manages wallets on their behalf, abstracting wallet concepts from web2 users.
 Passport is NOT a protocol component; from the protocol POV, only wallet addresses matter.
 The Desktop App uses Privy for Passport today, but other clients may use different vendors.

 **Storage Backend** : A service that stores encrypted data blobs.
-Can be Vana Storage, IPFS, user's cloud (Google Drive, Dropbox), or local storage.
+Can be Hosted Storage, IPFS, user's cloud (Google Drive, Dropbox), or local storage.

 ### **2.2 Protocol Objects**

-**Data File** : An encrypted blob containing user data for a specific scope.
+**Data File** : An blob containing user data for a specific scope.
 File contents are immutable after write; on-chain `fileId` linkage is tracked in the Personal Server's local index.

-**DataRegistry File Record** : An on-chain registry entry (fileId, URL, schemaId, permissions) that points to an encrypted Data File in a storage backend. `schemaId` is REQUIRED for all file records. `fileId` is assigned when the record is written on-chain.
+**DataRegistry File Record** : An on-chain registry entry (fileId, URL, schemaId, permissions) that points to an encrypted Data File in a storage backend. `schemaId` is REQUIRED for all file records. `fileId` is deterministic and can be pre-computed before the file is written to the Gateway or onchain.

 **Grant** : A signed permission allowing a Builder to access specific data scopes.